Harsh-1309/sembly-round2-harsh/task-2/README.md

-Detailed desciption of the solution and comparison can be found in section "TASK-1" of [this](https://docs.google.com/document/d/1_pavK68JdQ_8SxT-OM6f4vxpP3ZbF-74v3E2NX0rdjA/edit?usp=sharing) document.
+Detailed desciption of the solution and comparison can be found in section "TASK-2" of [this](https://docs.google.com/document/d/1_pavK68JdQ_8SxT-OM6f4vxpP3ZbF-74v3E2NX0rdjA/edit?usp=sharing) document.

+Docker image for the same can be found [here](https://hub.docker.com/repository/docker/harsh1309/wnv) or can be pulled using the command `docker pull harsh1309/wnv:latest`